KittyGiraudel/sass-guidelines/en/_tools.md

 ## Compass

 [Compass](http://compass-style.org/) is the main Sass framework out there.
-Developed by [Chris Eppstein](https://twitter.com/chriseppstein), one of the two core designers of Sass, I don't see it dramatically losing in popularity for a while, if you want my opinion.
+Developed by [Chris Eppstein](https://twitter.com/chriseppstein), one of the two core designers of Sass, I don’t see it dramatically losing in popularity for a while, if you want my opinion.

 Still, I do not use Compass anymore, the main reason is that it slows Sass down a lot.
-Ruby Sass is quite slow in itself, so adding more Ruby and more Sass on top of it doesn't really help.
+Ruby Sass is quite slow in itself, so adding more Ruby and more Sass on top of it doesn’t really help.

 The thing is, we use very little from the whole framework.
 Compass is huge.
 Cross-browser compatibility mixins is just the tip of the iceberg.
 Math functions, image helpers, spriting...
 There is so much that can be done with this great piece of software.

 Unfortunately, this is all sugar and there is no killer feature in there.
 An exception could be made of the sprite builder which is *really great*, but [Grunticon](https://github.com/filamentgroup/grunticon) and [Grumpicon](http://grumpicon.com/) do the job as well, and have the benefit of being pluggable in the build process.

 Anyway, I do not forbid the use of Compass although I would not recommend it either, especially since it is not LibSass-compatible (even if efforts have been made in that direction).
-If you feel better using it, fair enough, but I don't think you'll get much from it at the end of the day.
+If you feel better using it, fair enough, but I don’t think you’ll get much from it at the end of the day.

 <div class="note">
   <p>Ruby Sass is currently going under some outstanding optimizations that are specifically targeted at logic-heavy styles with many functions and mixins.
 They should dramatically improve performance to the point where Compass and other frameworks might not be slowing Sass anymore.</p>